adharshgamingyt/adharshgamingyt/README.md

 Hey, I'm Adharsh.
-I do web, android, little arduino develepment and trying to make a game.
+I do web, android, little embedded system develepment and trying to make a game.